Paul Tyson

 Radical liberalism without any mandated norms, where people do as they please, in theory allows Christians to have Christian heteronormative sexual ethics in their own communities and does not require them to adhere to queer sexual ethics performative and virtue signalling norms.
 But that is not what rainbow normativity imposes.
 Rainbow normativity means that even if I am a Christian I am required to use gender categories for people that are incompatible with my own natural law conception of the reality of a person’s gender being tied to their sex.
 I am required to let transwomen into women’s only spaces even if I think this is a sexual deviance, an affront to the modesty codes of my faith, and a danger to the sexual safety of vulnerable women and girls.
 Normativity structures are always exclusionary, be they Christian or rainbow.

 In sum, Butler presupposes the unassailable validity of sophistry and the obvious impossibility of philosophy.
 She has a non-essentialist commitment to radical epistemic undefinability which is the basis for her preferring “complexity” over clear—if never total—definitions, which also entails that entirely poetic (simply made up) human meanings are always inescapably entailed (“co-constructed”) in any so-called positive knowledge of any natural “reality” (such as “sex”).
-She does not argue for this position, she argues from this position, maintaining the rhetorical and anti-essentialist stance that the point of language and reasoning is to get other people to play your naming game, rather than the common search for truth.
+She does not argue for this position, she argues from this position, maintaining the rhetorical and polemic anti-essentialist stance that the point of language and reasoning is to get other people to play your naming game, rather than the common search for truth.
 Anyone who refuses to accept the meanings of her normative and “factual” naming game is simply attacked as immoral and stupid,[42] but never seriously engaged with in the process of truth-seeking.
 This is because Butler does not believe there is any essential truth to be known about anything.
 Rather, language is—in the final analysis—nothing but a medium of governance, of power, and of normative assertion.
 In contrast to Butler’s sophistic anti-essentialist conception of gender, Christian sexual ethics and sacramental understandings of the meaning of the sexed human body have theological kinship with the Platonist and Aristotelian philosophical trajectory in the West.

 There is indeed an epistemic and ontological incommensurability between Christian sexual ethics and queer gender normativities.
 Butler is riding this incommensurability politically, using “the Left” and “the Right” as catchall ideological tools to paint all opponents of queer gender normativity as irrationally phobic and morally despicable.
 This is consistent with sophistic conceptions of power, but it has no interest in truth (as truth is an essentialist category) and it is determined to exclude Christian and all traditional sex essentialism from its Left utopia of humanity and kindness.
 Bearing this in mind, it will now be relatively straightforward to engage with the main points put forward by Butler in her book.